 1. Financial Highlights:

-The highlights of the financial results of your company are as under:
+The highlights of the financial statement of your Company for the year under reviewalong with previous year's figures are given as under:

 (b) Consolidated Results: